 Yoga (Sanskrit: योग yóga – unity) was born in India and it is the ancient method of self-development which, first of all, relies on synthesis of experience and knowledge.

-It involves using of the following techniques: physical postures (Asanas), exercises of the control of Prana (energy) through breathing (Pranayama), meditation-relaxation exercises (Pratyahara), concentration (Dharana), meditation (Dhyana) and self-realization (Samadhi).
+It involves using of the following techniques: physical postures (Asanas), Prana (energy) managing through breathing (Pranayama), meditation-relaxation exercises (Pratyahara), concentration (Dharana), meditation (Dhyana) and self-realization (Samadhi).